oceanprotocol/contracts/docs/deployments.md

 ## Rinkeby

-The latest contracts address for the latest deployment:
+The contracts addresses for the latest deployment:

 ```bash
    Deploying 'DataTokenTemplate'